hituro/hituro-makes-macros/date-macro/README.md

 ---
 ## Macros

 For all of the following macros, you may pass an additional argument specifying which datesystem to use.
 This must be the final argument. e.g. if one of your datesystems is called "lunar", all of the following are legal: `<<date "lunar">>`, `<<date "format" "lunar">>`.
-The example sytnax shows this argument as `[system-id]`
+The example syntax shows this argument as `[system-id]`

 ### `<<date>>`